Deploy Knative Services

 -

-Navigate to the OpenShift Console’s Administrator view, and go to {openshift_cluster_console}/serving/ns/globex-serverless-{user_name}[Serverless > Serving^, window="console"] menu.
+Click to navigate to the OpenShift Console’s Administrator view, and access the {openshift_cluster_console}/serving/ns/globex-serverless-{user_name}[ Serverless > Serving^, window="console"] menu.
 You will see that two of the above mentioned services have been already deployed (

 Create